dickwyn/v2/README.md

-# dickwyn.xyz
+# dickwyn.xyz v2 ⚡

-Dickwyn's personal website.
+Hi!
+Thanks for dropping by the repo for my portfolio site.
+This second iteration enables quicker updates on my end and drops the reliance for Bootstrap for the CSS grid.
+This showcases my experiences and projects but also my skills as a web developer.
 Access it on [www.dickwyn.xyz](https://www.dickwyn.xyz/)

 ## Project Dependencies